gilbox/css-bliss/README.md

 ## Module Modifier

+- `--camelCase`
 - Could possibly define margin, top, left, right, or bottom but should probably be avoided in most cases.

 ## Element

 - `-camelCase`
-- Each element has an associated module ie: MyModule-myElement
+- Each element has an associated module ie: `MyModule-myElement`
 - Should **not** be effected by any module except for it's own.
 Ie., the module can be nested inside of any other module and it should not effect the appearance of the element.

 ## Element Modifier

 - `--camelCase`
-- Each modifier has an associated Element ie: MyModule-myElement--myModifier
+- Each modifier has an associated Element ie: `MyModule-myElement--myModifier`
 - Should **not** be effected by another other element except for its own.
 Ie., the module can be nested inside of any other module and it should not effect the appearance of the modifier.

+## State

+- `is-camelCase`
+- Used in conjunction with JavaScript
+- **No** style except in context with another rule.
+For example: `MyModule.is-state`, `MyModule-myElement.is-state`, `MyModule-myElement--myModifier.is-state`, `.is-state MyModule-myElement`, etc.

 ## .plainJaneRules

 - Should be flat (might be some flexibility for layout rules)

-## State

-- `is-camelCased`
-- Used in conjunction with JavaScript
-- **No** style except when attached to another rule.
-Ie., should only have style when attached to `MyModule.is-state`, `MyModule-myElement.is-state`, `MyModule-myElement--myModifier.is-state`, `.is-state MyModule-myElement`, etc.